What Is a Capital Campaign? Ultimate Guide for Nonprofits

 • 1.
 Pre-Planning

-The pre-planning phase begins as soon as your organization identifies a funding need and decides that a capital campaign would be a good way to meet that need.
-Then, you’ll establish your goal and create the first versions of your campaign plan, timeline, budget, and case statement.
+The pre-planning phase begins as soon as your organization identifies a funding need and decides that a capital campaign is the best way to meet that need.
+Then, you’ll establish a preliminary overarching goal and create the first versions of your campaign plan, timeline, budget, and case for support.

 • 2.
 Feasibility Study

 Conducting a feasibility study will help you determine if your nonprofit has the resources, bandwidth, and stakeholder buy-in to complete a capital campaign.
-Working with a fundraising consultant can make this process easier and provide an external, objective perspective on whether your organization is ready for a capital campaign or if it would be better to wait until you have more time and money to conduct it.
+Working with a fundraising consultant can make this process easier and provide an objective perspective on whether your organization is ready or if you need to wait to launch your campaign.

 • 3.
 Planning

-Once you know that a capital campaign is feasible for your nonprofit, finalize all of your planning documents and assemble your team.
-You might also start conducting prospect research and creating a gift range chart at this stage so you can enter the quiet phase prepared to solicit major gifts.
+Once you know that a capital campaign is feasible for your nonprofit, finalize your planning documents and assemble your team.
+Also, create a gift range chart and start conducting prospect research at this stage so you can enter the quiet phase prepared to solicit major gifts.

 • 4.
 Quiet Phase

 The quiet phase takes place before you announce your campaign to the public and can last a year or longer.
-Major donor fundraising should be your priority, starting with existing donors and board members before identifying new prospects to fill the gaps in your gift range chart.
-You’ll likely raise 50-70% of your funds during this phase.
+Major donor fundraising should be your priority so you can fill in your gift range chart, along with collecting leadership and board gifts.
+You’ll likely raise about 70% of your funds during this phase.

 • 5.
 Campaign Kick-Off